JackHeeley/armccOutputFilter/README.txt

 The construct " 2>&1 | filter " appended to the compiler invokation line will integrate 'filter.exe' in a makefile/batch build.
 This construct is supported across many platforms and shells, including windows and cygwin.
 Some shells have an equivalent capability with another syntax.

+Notice that the characters '>' '&' and '|' are all special characters in nmake, so they can only be used like this in the context of a command.
+The nmake pre-processor is OK with this, but other make utilities might have differences in the way that these special characters are handled, and they might require some magic (escape sequences).

 Every situation is different, and you may need to change the code to suit the compiler/build tool in use.
 For this reason the code has been kept very short and simple so it is easy to 'tweak'.